-(a) Termination Date: Termination date is determined by the postmark date on written notification or the date Student notifies the School Director (or designate) in person of his/her intent to withdraw or the date of withdrawal specified in writing by Student, whichever is later.
-Legal Guardian/Guarantor of Students under eighteen (18) years of age must provide such notice of cancellation.
-A withdrawal does not relieve Student and Legal Guardian/Guarantor, if any, of financial responsibilities under the phases of this Enrollment Agreement.
-For unofficial withdrawal students are determined by no longer attending school through monitoring clock hour attendance at least every 30 days.
-Expelled (dismissed) students will be determined by the institution by monitoring attendance at least every 30 days.
+(a) Termination Date: Termination date is determined by the postmark date on written notification or the date student notifies the School Director (or designate) in person of his/her intent to withdraw or the 2. date of withdrawal specified in writing by student.
+Legal guardian/guarantor of students under eighteen (18) years of age must provide such notice of cancellation.
+A withdrawal does not relieve student and legal guardian/guarantor, if any, of financial responsibilities under the phases of Enrollment Agreement.
+For an unofficial withdrawal, the termination date is when school recognizes student is no longer in attendance.

-(b) Refund Calculations: For the purpose of refund calculations, a refund is based on the period of Student's enrollment computed on the basis expressed in actual clock hours.
-The effective date for refund purposes is the earliest of: the last date of attendance (if student is withdrawn/dismissed by the School), or the date the license holder receives the notice of withdraw.
-Refunds will be made within forty-five (45) days of the date Student officially withdraws or is withdrawn from attendance, or in the case of an unofficial withdrawal, within forty-five (45) days of the date School determines that Student has unofficially withdrawn.
+(b) Refund Calculations: For the purpose of refund calculations, a refund is based on the period of student's enrollment computed on the basis expressed in scheduled hours.
+The effective date for refund purposes is the earliest of: the last date of attendance (if student is withdrawn/dismissed by the school), or the date the license holder receives the notice of withdrawal or the date the school recognizes that the student is no longer in attendance.
+Refunds of tuition and fees will be paid not later than the 30th day after the date the student becomes eligible for the refund.

-(c) Rejection, Three-Day Cancellation, and Course Cancellation: If Student is rejected by School before Course commencement, or if Student cancels in writing either in person or via signed and dated statement postmarked no later than midnight on the third (3rd) day after the date the Enrollment Agreement is signed, excluding Saturdays, Sundays and legal holidays, all amounts paid will be refunded, regardless of training.
-If Course is cancelled by School prior to commencement, all amounts paid by Student will be refunded.

-(d) Other Cancellations:

-- If Student reasonably demonstrates that they entered into the Enrollment Agreement because of a misrepresentation made in the advertising or promotional materials of the School; or by an owner or representative of the School, all amounts paid will be refunded, regardless of training or; - 2.
-If School is permanently closed and is no longer offering instruction after Course commences, School will refund the unused portion paid by Student or; - If Student or School cancels this Enrollment Agreement more than three (3) business days after signing Enrollment Agreement, but on or before the fifth (5th) scheduled Course day, Student is entitled to a refund of all tuition fees paid or;

-In cases of cancellation of this Enrollment Agreement, either by Student or School, after Student has commenced the Course and after the fifth (5th) scheduled Course day, a percentage of the tuition is retained by School and/or refunded to Student per School's Tuition Adjustment Schedule.
+- (c) Rejection, Three-Day Cancellation, and Course Cancellation: 3.
+If student is rejected by school or if student cancels the enrollment agreement not later than midnight of the third day after the date the agreement is signed by the student, excluding Saturdays, Sundays and legal holidays, all amounts paid will be refunded, regardless of training. (d) Other Cancellations: - If student reasonably demonstrates that they entered into the Enrollment Agreement because of a misrepresentation made in the advertising or promotional materials of the school; or by an owner or representative of the school, all amounts paid will be refunded, regardless of training or; - If school is permanently closed and is no longer offering instruction after course commences, school will refund the unused portion paid by student or; - 3.
+If student or school cancels this Enrollment Agreement more than three (3) business days after signing Enrollment Agreement, but on or before the fifth (5th) scheduled course day, student is entitled to a refund of all tuition fees paid or; - 4.
+In cases of cancellation of this Enrollment Agreement, either by student or school, after student has commenced the course and after the fifth (5th) scheduled course day, a percentage of the tuition is retained by school and/or refunded to student per school's tuition adjustment schedule. - (e) Student Financial Aid Refund Allocation: Refund and repayment 1.

-(e) Student Financial Aid Refund Allocation: Refund and repayment amounts must be distributed according to a specific order of priority prescribed in law and regulations.
+amounts must be distributed according to a specific order of priority 2.

+prescribed in law and regulations.
 School's refund or repayment allocation may not deviate from the prescribed order.
-Refunds on behalf of Student Financial Aid recipients must be distributed in the following order: 1) Direct Unsubsidized Stafford Loans; 2) Direct Subsidized Stafford Loans; 3) Direct PLUS Loans; 4) Federal Pell Grants; 5) FSEOGs; 6) Other SFA Programs; 7) The Student.
+Refunds on behalf of Student Financial Aid recipients must be distributed in the following order: 1) Direct Unsubsidized Stafford Loans; 2) Direct Or Subsidized Stafford Loans; 3) Direct PLUS Loans; 4) Federal Pell Grants; and he Aid funding will be made within forty-five (45) days of the date student withdraws, as defined in section (a).